workForClass/js2/README.md

 # JS 2 Debrief Activity
 - Each exercise is in a new file.
-Exercises 1 to 4 require you to only fix syntax errors in the code.
-- From exercise 5 onwards, you will be writing your own code to complete certain actions.
-Happy coding! :)
+Work through each file.
+If you finish early, there are more exercises to attempt in the homework folder :)